-- 7.1.1 The Contractor submits all temporary drainage designs and drawings at least 4 weeks prior to the start of the works.
+- 7.1.1 In accordance with current requirements under The Water Environment (Controlled Activities) (Scotland) Regulations 2011 (CAR), a site license for drainage is expected to be required and this will be applied for prior to commencement of construction. - 7.1.2 A key aspect of a construction site licence will be the Pollution Prevention Plan (PPP).
+This will contain details of: - how to minimise, control and treat the site run-off; - · maintenance and monitoring regimes; and - general site management to prevent pollution. - 7.1.3 The Contractor submits all temporary drainage designs and drawings as required to support the PPP at least 4 weeks prior to the start of the works.
 Where approval of these designs is required by Local Planning Authority and their Consultees, the Contractor allows 4 weeks for these approvals.
-The Contractor undertakes maintenance of all temporary and permanent drainage solutions as and when required at a frequency at least weekly whilst Principal Contractor, the Contractor maintains a Drainage Maintenance Register and issues this to the Project Manager on a weekly basis. - 7.1.2 The Contractor designs all new drainage to accommodate a 1:200 year + climate change storm event, as a minimum. - 7.1.3 The Contractor designs and constructs a drainage system including all silt mitigation measures necessary to prevent the pollution of existing drainage systems and watercourses for construction and post construction activities. - 7.1.4 As a minimum all temporary drainage is installed as the track is constructed, where possible the permanent drainage is installed as the works progress.
-In the event that temporary drainage is installed at the time of construction the permanent drainage is installed within 3 months of that section of track being completed. - 7.1.5 All drainage associated with the works, with the exception of that carrying purely Greenfield runoff, is not permitted to discharge directly into any existing drainage or watercourse without at least 2 treatment volumes. - 7.1.6 Except where necessary to facilitate the crossing of a watercourse, no works will be undertaken within 50m of any watercourse identified on the 1:50,000 OS map, or 25m of any other watercourse (except where an element of infrastructure may be downslope of a watercourse). - 7.1.7 The Contractor does not discharge water on either a temporary or permanent basis unless he has acceptance from the relevant landowners and the ECoW, and complied with the requirements of the relevant Authorities, Utilities and Service Providers. - 7.1.8 The Contractor does not discharge any drainage within 50m of a watercourse unless accepted otherwise by the Project Manager and the ECoW. - 7.1.9 Access for livestock to each watercourse is maintained or replaced where required as a result of the design and execution of the works.
+The Contractor undertakes maintenance of all temporary and permanent drainage solutions as and when required at a frequency at least weekly whilst Principal Contractor, the Contractor maintains a Drainage Maintenance Register and issues this to the Project Manager on a weekly basis. - 7.1.4 The Contractor designs all new drainage to accommodate a 1:200 year + climate change storm event, as a minimum. - 7.1.5 The Contractor designs and constructs a drainage system including all silt mitigation measures necessary to prevent the pollution of existing drainage systems and watercourses for construction and post construction activities. - 7.1.6 As a minimum all temporary drainage is installed as the track is constructed, where possible the permanent drainage is installed as the works progress.
+In the event that temporary drainage is installed at the time of construction the permanent drainage is installed within 3 months of that section of track being completed. - 7.1.7 All drainage associated with the works, with the exception of that carrying purely Greenfield runoff, is not permitted to discharge directly into any existing drainage or watercourse without at least 2 treatment volumes. - 7.1.8 Except where necessary to facilitate the crossing of a watercourse, no works will be undertaken within 50m of any watercourse identified on the 1:50,000 OS map, or 25m of any other watercourse (except where an element of infrastructure may be downslope of a watercourse). - 7.1.9 The Contractor does not discharge water on either a temporary or permanent basis unless he has acceptance from the relevant landowners and the ECoW, and complied with the requirements of the relevant Authorities, Utilities and Service Providers. - 7.1.10 The Contractor does not discharge any drainage within 50m of a watercourse unless accepted otherwise by the Project Manager and the ECoW. - 7.1.11 Access for livestock to each watercourse is maintained or replaced where required as a result of the design and execution of the works.